 Speeding tickets are not typically misdemeanors or felonies, however, you can receive additional charges when a speeding ticket is issues that may be considered a misdemeanor or felony.
 For example, a driver may be issued a misdemeanor citation for reckless driving along with a speeding ticket.

 What are the penalties for a speeding ticket in North Carolina?

-While a speeding ticket may not be expensive on its own (tickets often cost about $30), they also come with court fees if the infraction is not a waivable offense (which can cost about $200).
+While a speeding ticket may not be expensive on its own (tickets often cost about $30), they also come with court fees, which range between $200-$300.

 On top of these fees, your insurance rates may increase.
 Take a 15 mph over the limit infraction, for instance.
 In these cases, insurance rates often increase by about 50 percent after the speeding infraction, and that can result in an insurance rate bump that can cost over one thousand dollars over three years of coverage (or approximately 500 dollars per year of coverage).